 Senator Daniel K. Inouye

-Inouye was born in Honolulu, Hawaii, on Sept.
-7, 1924, received his undergraduate degree from the University of Hawaii, and his law degree from George Washington University.
+Inouye was born in Honolulu, Hawaii, Sept.
+7, 1924.
+He received his undergraduate degree from the University of Hawaii, and his law degree from George Washington University.

 Colonel Young-Oak Kim

-When Second Lieutenant Young Oak Kim reported for duty at Camp Shelby, Mississippi, in February 1943, the commander of the 100th Battalion (Separate), Lieutenant Colonel Farrant Turner, offered him an immediate transfer because "Koreans and Japanese don't always get along."
+When then-2nd Lt.
+Young Oak Kim reported for duty at Camp Shelby, Miss., in February 1943, the commander of the 100th Battalion (Separate), Lt.
+Col. Farrant Turner, offered him an immediate transfer because "Koreans and Japanese don't always get along."

 Judge Herbert Choy